BrahmRamkissoon/My-CodeSchool-Code/Marvels-of-MongoDB/1-MongoDB-Basics/README.md

-# 1 - title
+# 1 - Conjuring MongoDB
-short desc
+Capture the mystical basics of MongoDB and try your hand at inserting and finding documents.

-- topic
+- Introducing MongoDB
-- topic
+- Queries and Datatypes